-Southeast Asia is a traveler's nirvana, offering natural wonders like the mystical limestone islands of Halong Bay, timeless treasures like the storybook temples of Thailand and Cambodia and booming cities like Hong Kong and Singapore.
+Southeast Asia is a traveler's nirvana, offering natural wonders like the mystical limestone islands of Halong Bay, timeless treasures in the storybook temples of Thailand and Cambodia, and booming cities such as Hong Kong and Singapore.
 The people are courteous and welcoming, proud of their rich culture, distinctive crafts, magical architecture and captivating cuisine.
 All combine to offer cruisers an unforgettable experience.

 Today, Southeast Asian countries and culture reflect thousands of years of interaction with empires in the Middle East, Tibet and especially China.
 Though the ports of call remain distinct, wars, conquests, colonization, migration and trade have impacted the area for centuries, changing boundaries and political systems, and spreading religions and customs.
 More recently, the Europeans and Americans have made their marks in the major cities of the region, influencing architecture, fashion and social trends.

-In some countries like Vietnam, Cambodia and Burma, cruise tourism is a relatively new phenomenon and it shows in the rustic port facilities and transportation.
+In Vietnam, Cambodia and Myanmar (Burma), cruise tourism is a relatively new phenomenon, and it shows in the rustic port facilities and transportation.
 But tourism is vital to these growing economies, and new hotels, roads and other infrastructure are being developed at a rapid pace.

-Cities like Singapore, Hong Kong and Bangkok have been tourist destinations for a much longer time, reflected in the new port facilities, sophisticated public transportation systems, upscale accommodations and fine dining.
+On the other end, cities such as Singapore, Hong Kong and Bangkok have been tourist destinations for a much longer time, which is reflected in their new port facilities, sophisticated public transportation systems, upscale accommodations and fine dining options.

 It's this blend of old and new that makes Southeast Asia such a dynamic place to explore.

-Several cruise lines (large and small) visit Indonesian ports during the year, including Azamara, Crystal, Silversea, Seabourn, Princess and Compagnie du Ponant,
+Several cruise lines (large and small) visit Indonesian ports during the year, including Azamara, Viking, Silversea, Seabourn, Princess, Regent, Oceania and Star Clippers.

-Given the number of cruise ships plying Southeast Asian waters, cruisers can choose from a wide variety of itineraries with ports-of-call in Vietnam, Thailand, Cambodia, Burma (Myanmar), Malaysia, Indonesia, Singapore and Hong Kong.
+Given the number of cruise ships plying Southeast Asian waters, cruisers can choose from a wide variety of itineraries with ports of call in Vietnam, Thailand, Cambodia, Myanmar (Burma), Malaysia, Indonesia, Singapore and Hong Kong.

-Seven-night cruises: Seven-night cruises visit the same countries as the longer Southeast Asia cruises, leaving out two or three ports.
+Seven-Night Cruises: Seven-night cruises visit the same countries as the longer Southeast Asia cruises, leaving out two or three ports.
 Typical itineraries start in Singapore, stopping at Ko Samui, Thailand and Bangkok (Laem Chabang), Thailand before heading to Ho Chi Minh City (Phu My), Vietnam and disembarking back in Singapore.
+(Note that smaller ships might dock closer to Bangkok's city center at Klong Toey on the Chao Phraya River.)
 Another six-day version leaves from Hong Kong and cruises to Da Nang/Hue (Chan May), Nha Trang and Ho Chi Minh City (Phu My), and ends in Singapore.

-10- to 14-night cruises: The most common Southeast Asia cruises run north or south between Hong Kong and Singapore.
-They normally visit Ho Chi Minh City (Saigon), Chan May for Hue and Da Nang, Halong Bay for Hanoi in Vietnam, and Laem Chabang for Bangkok.
-There are usually some ports with multi-day visits in Laem Chabang or Phuket, Thailand, and Halong Bay and Chan May in Vietnam.
+10- to 14-Night Cruises: The most common Southeast Asia cruises run north or south between Hong Kong and Singapore.
+They normally visit Ho Chi Minh City (Saigon); Chan May for Hue, Hoi An and Da Nang; Halong Bay for Hanoi in Vietnam; and Laem Chabang for Bangkok.
+There are usually some ports with multiday visits in Laem Chabang or Phuket, Thailand, and Halong Bay and Chan May in Vietnam.
 Itineraries for each line vary in port line-up.

-Indonesia/Malaysia cruises: Besides the typical Singapore-Hong Kong run, there are cruises that concentrate on Indonesia and Malaysia.
-These typically begin in Singapore, and sail to Benoa in Bali, Indonesia; Komodo, Indonesia; Phuket, Thailand; Langkawi, Malaysia; Port Kelang, Malaysia; and back to Singapore.
-Some, like Silversea, offer an extensive 11-day cruise originating in Singapore and ending in Bali with four different port calls each in both Malaysia and Indonesia.
+Indonesia/Malaysia Cruises: Besides the typical Singapore-Hong Kong run, there are cruises that concentrate on Indonesia and Malaysia, and sometimes even the Philippines.
+These typically begin and end in Singapore, and sail to Benoa in Bali, Indonesia; Komodo, Indonesia; Phuket, Thailand; Langkawi, Malaysia; and Port Kelang, Malaysia.
+Viking offers a 12-night voyage that commences with an overnight in Bali and then visits Surabaya, Semarang and Jakarta in Indonesia before calling on Singapore, Kuala Lumpur (Malaysia) and ending with an overnight in Bangkok.
+Silversea offers an extensive 13-night cruise originating with an overnight in Bali and ending in Singapore with five different port calls in Malaysia and the Philippines.

-Burma/Myanmar has also become a popular river itinerary.
-A typical cruise begins and ends in Bangkok, Thailand and encompasses about 12 days in Burma.
+Myanmar (Burma) has also become a popular river itinerary.
+A typical cruise begins and ends in Bangkok, Thailand and encompasses about 12 days in Myanmar.
 Overnight stops are usually made in Yangon (Rangoon), Bagan and Mandalay.
-Smaller expedition ships such as Pandaw, offer even more diverse itineraries.
-(For more, read our Postcards from an Exotic Cruise to Burma)
+Smaller expedition ships, such as Pandaw, offer even more diverse itineraries on the Upper Mekong river through Laos into China, and the Red River in Vietnam.

 Angkor Wat: While the extensive ruins at Angkor Wat, in Cambodia, are far inland, several lines including P&O, Royal Caribbean, Princess, Oceania, Crystal, Lindblad, Seabourn, Silversea, Azamara and Holland America offer shore excursions from Sihanoukville, Cambodia.
-Other cruise lines, including Celebrity, offer multi-day trips to Angkor Wat and the temples in Siem Reap that take passengers off the ship at one port and welcome them back onboard at another.
+Other cruise lines, including Celebrity, offer multiday trips to Angkor Wat and the temples in Siem Reap that take passengers off the ship at one port (such as Bangkok or Ho Chi Minh City) and welcome them back onboard at another.

 Southeast Asia Cruise Port Highlights